GoogleChrome/developer.chrome.com/site/en/docs/workbox/modules/workbox-build/index.md

 ### `generateSW`

-The `generateSW` mode creates a service worker file for you, customized via configuration options, and writes it out to disk.
+The `generateSW` mode creates a service worker file for you, customized with configuration options, and writes it out to disk.

 #### When to use `generateSW`